Good Friday Agreement: Titanic, Leo, Kate and the big leap 25 years on

 'We have jumped, you follow'

 First of all Kate Winslet (Rose) threatens to jump overboard.
-This kind of thing was fashionable at Castle Buildings in 1998 too (metaphorically at least) except Arlene Foster and Jeffrey Donaldson actually did it, leaping from the Ulster Unionist Party to the DUP..
+This kind of thing was fashionable at Castle Buildings in 1998 too (metaphorically at least) except Arlene Foster and Jeffrey Donaldson actually did it, leaving the talks and leaping from the Ulster Unionist Party to the DUP five years later.

 What stopped Rose, of course, was Leo DiCaprio (Jack) who threatened to jump in and fish her out though if he'd succeeded it would have put even George Mitchell's miraculous powers in the shade.